ayomide2021/Effectiveness-of-E-commerce-Tiered-Loyalty-Program-through-A-B-Testing/README.md

 o	Impact: This adjustment could potentially save over £12K while preserving customer loyalty and maintaining a balanced approach to incentives.

-# Conclusion

-This project demonstrated the significant impact of data-driven decisions on business performance.
-By leveraging advanced data analytics techniques, I provided actionable insights from A/B testing that led to improved customer retention and increased revenue while maintaining customer satisfaction and loyalty.

 # Next Steps:

 Based on the findings, the company will make informed decisions about: